He came, saw, conquered and was assassinated

 Caesar had made his mark as a soldier in Asia Minor and Spain and established himself as a politician, making useful allies.

 But his invasion of Gaul took several years and was the most costly and destructive campaign ever undertaken by a Roman commander.
-Afterwards, Caesar crossed the Rubicon with a Legion, entered Rome illegally,and established himself as a dictator dressed in royal robes.
+Afterwards, Caesar crossed the Rubicon - a river that formed a northern border of Italy - with a legion of troops, entered Rome illegally, and established himself as a dictator dressed in royal robes.

 On the Ides of March, Caesar was stabbed to death by a group of rebellious senators led by Marcus Junius Brutus.